ISIS targets the young, then the old in twin bombings

 - Bomb kills 10 people at an ice cream shop where young families had gathered

-- A second bombing targeted elderly residents outside the city's retirement department

-(CNN)Twin car bombings just hours apart have targeted two groups of people going about their daily lives in Baghdad -- young families having a late night Ramadan snack and older city residents collecting their pensions.
+(CNN)Twin bombings in Baghdad, just hours apart, targeted young families having a late-night Ramadan snack and older city residents collecting their pensions.

-ISIS has claimed responsibility for both attacks, which killed 21 people, through its affiliate news agency Amaq.
+ISIS claimed responsibility for the Tuesday attacks, which killed 22 people, through its affiliate news agency Amaq.

-The first bomb, which killed 10 people and wounded 40 others, exploded at an ice cream shop in the heart of Baghdad in the early hours of Tuesday; eyewitnesses described ice cream mixed with blood as the wounded and dead covered the ground.
+The first bomb, which killed 10 people and wounded 40 others, exploded at an ice cream shop in the heart of Baghdad in the early hours.
+Eyewitnesses described ice cream mixed with blood as the wounded and dead covered the ground.

-The second went off as elderly residents lined up outside the General Retirement Department waiting for their pensions to be handed out on Tuesday morning.
-Twelve people died, another 45 were wounded.

-"It was a very, very ugly scene," said journalist Hareth Al-Harethi, who was 20 meters away from the ice cream shop when the bomb exploded.
+"It was a very, very ugly scene," said journalist Hareth Al-Harethi, who was 20 meters away when the bomb exploded.

 "The street was covered in toys, baby bottles, small shoes and men's hats," he told CNN.